kyma-project/kyma/docs/kyma/04-07-upgrade.md

 Follow these steps:

-1. Check which version you're currently running.
+1. Kyma CLI should be in the same version of the release you would like to upgrade to.
+Check which version you're currently running.
 Run this command:

   ```bash
   kyma version